bh-rat/asyncmcp/examples/README.md

 # MCP Local CLI Testing

 This directory contains an interactive CLI client example showing how asyncmcp can be used.
-The client is a cli client which allows to take actions and the server is an asyncmcp version of MCP's [fetch server example](https://github.com/modelcontextprotocol/servers/tree/main/src/fetch)
+The CLI allows to take actions and the server is an asyncmcp version of MCP's [fetch server example](https://github.com/modelcontextprotocol/servers/tree/main/src/fetch)

 > [!CAUTION]
 > This server can access local/internal IP addresses and may represent a security risk.
 Exercise caution when using this MCP server to ensure this does not expose any sensitive data.